B i o g r a p h y

 While working on his doctorate at the University of Northern Colorado, Johan was often seen with the Ninth and Lincoln Jazz Orchestra led by ASCAP "Emerging Composer" award winner Tyler Gilmore and with the Colorado Jazz Orchestra led by Dana Landry, Jim White and David Caffey.

 While Johan is an in demand jazz saxophonist, he also works extensively with classical groups.
-He was recently the featured soloist with the Butte Symphony Orchestra.
-He has performed with the Illinois Philharmonic Orchestra, Greeley Philharmonic Orchestra, Rockford Symphony Orchestra, Missoula Symphony Orchestra, Helena Symphony Orchestra, Roosevelt Wind Ensemble, as saxophone solist with the Chicago Chamber Singers, and with composer John Corigliano.
+He has performed with the Illinois Philharmonic Orchestra, Greeley Philharmonic Orchestra (under composer John Corigliano), Rockford Symphony Orchestra, Missoula Symphony Orchestra, Helena Symphony Orchestra, Roosevelt Wind Ensemble.
+He has been the soloist with the Chicago Chamber Singers, and the Butte Symphony Orchestra.

 Johan performs regularly at the North American Saxophone Alliance Conferences.
 He has won the prestigious Southard Competition (2009).
 He has performed under band conductors Harry Begian, Thomas Leslie, Dennis Zeisler, Don Wilcox, Kenneth Singleton, David Holsinger and John Locke.